cobianzo/wp-env-sidebar-related-article/README.md

 MySQL is listening on port 49313
 MySQL for automated testing is listening on port 49412
 ```
+If the 5mins WordPress installation is triggered, see below **Troubles**.

 Inside the docker container the MySQL ports are the regular 3306 and 3307 for testing.
 They are just mapped out.